A Semi-group Expansion for Pricing Barrier Options: Application to Barrier Option Pricing in Stochastic Volatility Environment

-We list the numerical examples below, where the numbers in the parentheses show the error rates (\%) relative to the benchmark prices of $C_\mathrm {Barrier}^{SV,\varepsilon}(T,S)$; they are computed by Monte Carlo simulations with 100,000 time steps and 1,000,000 trials.
+In the following we report the results of the numerical experiments, where the numbers in the parentheses show the error rates (\%) relative to the benchmark prices of $C_\mathrm {Barrier}^{SV,\varepsilon}(T,S)$; they are computed by Monte-Carlo simulations with 100,000 time steps and 1,000,000 trials.
 We check the accuracy of our approximations by changing the model parameters.
-Case 1--6 show the results for the stochastic volatility model with drifts (\ref{SVdrift}), and case 7 shows the result for the lognormal SABR model (\ref{no_drift}).
+Case 1--6 show the results for the stochastic volatility model with drifts of the underlying price process or/and the volatility process (\ref{SVdrift}), while Case 7 shows the result for the stochastic volatility model with no drifts (\ref{no_drift}).
+There, we apply the formula in Theorem \ref{DOBarrier2} to Case 1--6 and the formula in Theorem \ref{DOBarrier} to Case 7, respectively.